JasonJWilliamsNY/dnasubway_dev_documentation/step3.rst

      FASTA format" upload the EST file from the link in step 1.

-  3. Click on 'User BLASTN' to align the ESTs to this section of the Arabidopsis genome.
+  3. Click on 'User BLASTN' to align the ESTs to this section of the Arabidopsis genome

   4. Open 'Web Apollo'.
 The "Blastn User" track should be loaded.
-You may move this track to a convienent position on the browser.
+You may move this track to a convienent position on the browser

      |apollo_5|